Our Expert Community

 Disinformation, Media Business, and Digital Policy

 Giorgi Jangiani is a results-driven media policy professional with research expertise in disinformation, media business, and digital policy.
-He holds an MA in European Public Policy from the University of York and Central European University and previously led the USAID-funded Strengthening Democratic Resilience in Georgia Program at People in Need, which brought together regional fact-checking organizations, media outlets, and universities in Georgia to counter disinformation through a multi-level approach.
-He currently works as a consultant for the Brussels-based Global Forum for Media Development (GFMD).
-His research is focused on election-related disinformation and online content regulations in the Eastern Partnership countries.
+He holds an MA in European Public Policy from the University of York and Central European University and previously led the USAID-funded Strengthening Democratic Resilience in Georgia Program at People in Need.
+A consultant for the Brussels-based Global Forum for Media Development (GFMD), his research is focused on election-related disinformation and online content regulations in the Eastern Partnership countries.

 Free time: travel, reading self-development books, playing basketball, and enjoying cooking.